How to Remove Repossessions From Your Credit Report

 A repossession will remain on your credit report for seven years from the date of the first missed payment i.e. the original delinquency date.

-Over time, the impact of the repossession will decrease, especially if you undertake credit repair and rebuild credit in other areas.
+Over time, the impact of the repossession will decrease, especially if you undertake

 Will Voluntary Repossessions also Affect My Credit?

-Yes, a voluntary repossession—when you return the item to the lender yourself—also impacts your credit score.
+Yes, a voluntary repossession - when you return the item to the lender yourself - also impacts your credit score.
 While it shows a willingness to cooperate, it is still a negative mark on your credit report.

 The main benefit of a voluntary repossession is that it may be less stressful and costly than a forced repossession.